The Queen’s Parade area of Bangor has been largely derelict for almost 20 years and its regeneration has been an area of focus throughout this time.

 The Queen’s Parade site was then offered for sale by way of a Development Brief in December 2016, and following a tender process, Bangor Marine were appointed Preferred Bidder in October 2017.

 The Department, Ards & North Down Borough Council and Bangor Marine reached formal agreement on the terms that formed a Development Agreement in May 2019.

 Bangor Marine Limited is a partnership between Karl Group and Farrans, created specially to deliver the Queen’s Parade project.

 - Developer Appointed for Queen’s Parade, Bangor (14 May 2019)

-The Development Agreement includes a number of key milestones which must be met, which includes achieving full Planning Permission within 15 months of signing and target-dates for the completion of four main phases of development.
-It is expected that construction works will commence by the end of 2020, and complete within five years.
+The Development Agreement includes a number of key milestones which include achieving full Planning Permission and target-dates for the completion of four main phases of the redevelopment.
+It is expected that once construction works commence, it will complete within five years.